 - Your platform needs to already have somewhat of a following to assure guest posters their content will be exposed to a new audience.

-For example, some of the aforementioned epic, highly valuable content was written by folks at companies like BuzzSumo, ConversionXL, KISSmetrics, and Videofruit.
+For example, some of the excellent content chosen by Noah was written by folks at companies like BuzzSumo, ConversionXL, KISSmetrics, and Videofruit.

 Additionally, Noah also regularly features his own readers who have achieved some type of outstanding result in their businesses as guests.

-Large audiences or not, what these guests always have in common is that they’ve gained a bunch of valuable insights from specific techniques they’ve been implementing.
+Large audiences or not, what these guests always have in common is that they’ve gained valuable insights from specific techniques they’ve been implementing.
 And then they teach those techniques to Noah’s readers.

 - “What You Can Learn from KISSmetrics’ SEO Strategy” (plays off of a well-known brand’s reputation as a great SaaS company and content marketing powerhouse)